 f) Packing Kit Lists

-With plenty of research and with help from friends in Santiago and at home, my packing list has transformed through the years.
-For a new pilgrim, I would take the time to research gear and kit before rushing to make a purchase, especially if it is an expensive item, like a backpack or trail shoes.
+I would take some time to gather some information on what gear you will be wearing.
+Some pilgrims would consider kit the most important part of preparation and I would agree.
+With a few hours of research and with help from friends in Santiago and at home, my packing list has transformed through the years.
+For a new pilgrim, I would take the time to research gear without rushing to make a purchase, especially if it is an expensive item, like a backpack or trail shoes.

 The essential items, like passport, your pilgrim passport, boots or shoes, backpack and sleeping back or liner, should be put to the top of your list